Air Fryer French Fries Recipe

 • 1/2 teaspoon onion powder

-• 1/4 teaspoon ground pepper
+• 1/4 teaspoon fresh ground black pepper

 Instructions

-• Sprinkle with additional salt if desired.
+• SERVE: Transfer to a parchment-lined plate and sprinkle with additional kosher salt if desired.
+Serve immediately.

 Donna’s Notes